Can You Switch Car Insurance Too Often? What Insurers Won't Tell You

 The Industry Standard: How Often Is Too Often?

 Most car insurance policies run on 6-month or 12-month terms, which naturally creates two checkpoints a year where switching is easiest.
 But just because you can switch every six months doesn't mean you should.
-Industry experts and insurance professionals generally recommend shopping for new rates every 1 to 2 years — and switching only when a meaningful savings opportunity or life change warrants it.
+Industry experts generally recommend shopping for new rates every 1 to 2 years — and switching only when a meaningful savings opportunity or life change warrants it.

 Here's a quick look at how shopping frequency is generally viewed: